GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 ::

     "sip": {
+        "module_name":  "PyQt5.sip",
-        "source":   "sip-4.*.tar.gz"
+        "source":       "sip-4.19.15.tar.gz"
     },

-It is only necessary to specifiy the name of the source archive.
+As well as the name of the source archive, it is also necessary to specify the name of the :mod:`sip` module.

 pyqt5